Chapter 5 Arrests by Age, Sex, and Race

 • White

-The annual percent of adult marijuana possession arrests in Philadelphia by arrestee race, 1976-2019.
+The annual percent of adult marijuana possession arrests in Philadelphia by arrestee race, 1978-2018.

-Figure 5.4: The annual percent of adult marijuana possession arrests in Philadelphia by arrestee race, 1976-2019.
+Figure 5.3: The annual percent of adult marijuana possession arrests in Philadelphia by arrestee race, 1978-2018.

-Interestingly, while the disparity between Black-White arrests has grown dramatically in recent decades, the total number of arrests have a very different trend as shown in Figure 5.5.
-Total marijuana possession arrests declined in the mid-1980s then increased in the mid-1990s from only a few hundred arrests in the early 1990s to nearly 6,000 arrests in the late-2000s before dropping precipitously to about 700 each year in the late-2010s.
-Yet throughout this latter period as a percent of arrests, Black people consistently grew for years before plateauing around 2007 with a small decline in the last few years.
-Philadelphia decriminalized marijuana possession in 2014 under Mayor Nutter which is right when the steepest decline in arrests happened, though in the last couple of years also saw a decline in arrests.
-This suggests that who is arrested, in terms of race, is relatively unrelated to the total number of arrests, at least for marijuana.
+Yet throughout this latter period as a percent of arrests, Black people consistently grew for years before plateauing around 2007 with a small decline in the last few years of full data.
+Philadelphia decriminalized marijuana possession in 2014 under Mayor Nutter which is right when the steepest decline in arrests happened.
+This suggests that who is arrested, in terms of race, is relatively unrelated to the total number of arrests, at least for marijuana in Philadelphia.

-The annual number of adult marijuana possession arrests in Philadelphia by arrestee race, 1976-2019.
+The annual number of adult marijuana possession arrests in Philadelphia by arrestee race, 1978:2018.

-Figure 5.5: The annual number of adult marijuana possession arrests in Philadelphia by arrestee race, 1976-2019.
+Figure 5.4: The annual number of adult marijuana possession arrests in Philadelphia by arrestee race, 1978:2018.

-5.4.3 Ethnicity
+5.3.3 Ethnicity

 While technically included, the ethnicity variable is largely useless since for most years no agencies reported it and for the years where agencies do report ethnicity, not all agencies do so.
-The ethnicities included are Hispanic and non-Hispanic are broken down by if the arrestee is an adult (18+ years old) or a juvenile (<18 years old).
+The ethnicities included are Hispanic and non-Hispanic and are broken down by if the arrestee is an adult (18+ years old) or a juvenile (<18 years old).

 • Adult